influxdata/docs-v2/content/influxdb/v2.5/reference/release-notes/influxdb.md

 ### Security updates

-- Ability to vieww tokens only once, immediately after creation.
+- Restriction to view tokens only once, immediately after creation.

 ### Bug fixes

 - Manually scheduled tasks run when expected.
 - Fix error where virtual DBRP mappings were being ignored.
-- Ability to backup all buckets in your Influx instance.
+- Ability to backup all buckets in your InfluxDB instance.

 ### Maintenance